 - Paris Catacombs special access small group tour

-- Catacombs of Paris skip-the-line and audio guide
+- Catacombs of Paris ticket and audio guide

-- VIP Paris Catacombs Tour with Small Group, Skip the Line Tickets and Special Access
+- VIP Paris Catacombs Tour with Small Group and Special Access

 Montparnasse is one of the coolest neighborhoods in Paris, that well deserves to be explored.
 The best thing to do there is to get on Montparnasse Tower, Paris’ second highest building with its 210 meters, which was built in the early 1970s.
-The views from there are fabulous – especially those of the Eiffel Tower.
+The views from there are fabulous.
 The incredible views make it one of the unmissable places to visit in Paris.
 You can get your ticket to Montparnasse Tower roof terrace here.

 Galeries Lafayette Haussmann

-Paris’ most famous department store opened in 1894, and it was refurbished a few times.
+Paris’ most famous department store, Galeries Lafayette opened in 1894, and it was refurbished a few times.
 It was in 1932 that it was given the Art Deco lift.
-It’s a fantastic place to shop for luxury items, but you can also catch wonderful views of the Eiffel Tower and the Opera Garnier from the rooftop.
+It’s a fantastic place to shop for luxury items, but you can also catch wonderful views of the Tour Eiffel and the Opera Garnier from the rooftop.

 Pont Alexandre III

-Paris’ most famous bridge was built in 1900 for the World Expo and was named in honor of Tsar Alexander II in order to celebrate France’s new ties with Russia.
+Paris’ most famous bridge, Pont Alexandre III was built in 1900 for the World Expo and was named in honor of Tsar Alexander II in order to celebrate France’s new ties with Russia.
 It’s decorated with nymphs, cherubs and various other statues and it joins the two sides of the Seine where the Grand Palais and Les Invalides are located.